Last updated: November 7, 2019

 (d) Is going to be acquired.

-(e) Announces plans to split itself into 2 companies or spin off a significant portion of its operations.
+(e) Announces plans to split itself into 2 companies or spin off a significant portion of its operations into a separate company.

 (f) Sees its current yield rise above 9% or drop below 2.0%.